-Officers and Directors of the Japan America Society request the pleasure of your company at the Annual Dinner on Tuesday June 6, 2017 at the Detroit Athletic Club beginning at 6:30 PM.
+Officers and Directors of the Japan America Society request the pleasure of your company at the Annual Dinner on Monday, June 4, 2018 at the Cranbrook House beginning at 6:30 PM.

 Lecture & Reception 'Cranbrook's Japanese Garden in Context: Japanese-Style Landscapes in America, Then and Now'